 3D Printing at UCSF Part 1 (via Zoom) Online

-Join Makers Lab staff for the first of a three-part pop-up series, covering the basics of 3D printing and how the technology can be used in the health sciences.
+Join Makers Lab staff for the first pop-up in a three-part series covering the basics of 3D printing and how the technology can be used in the health sciences.

 After attending the 60-minute pop-up you will be able to: